TranslationalBioinformaticsUnit/LIBRA/README.md

     - Use "LIBRA.R" under Code folder for networks training
     - Use "Metrics_LIBRA.R" for additional quality metrix computation
     > **Outputs: Different outputs generated during the training will be stored in the working directory.**

+LIBRA was develop in R but feel free to use "rpy2" Python library (https://rpy2.github.io/) for running LIBRA on R snippet through Python console otherwise if your preprocessing was performed using Python but you are interested in running libra in its R implementation you are able to move it to R by using "reticulate" package (https://rstudio.github.io/reticulate/).